linode/docs/docs/guides/tools-reference/tools/how-to-use-ack-command/index.md

 [...]
 {{< /output >}}

-You can even fine tune your searches further by using multiple file-type flags at the same time.
+You can even fine-tune your searches further by using multiple file-type flags at the same time.

 To see a full list of supported file types in *ack*, you can run the command with the `--help-types` option, as in: